By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Step 1: Prep Your Natural Nails (Do this 1 week before)

 Start with a clean canvas.
 Remove any old polish completely.
-Gently push back cuticles - don't cut them unless absolutely necessary.
-File nails to your desired shape using smooth, one-direction strokes (no sawing back and forth, that causes splitting).
+Gently push back cuticles - nail experts warn not to cut them unless absolutely necessary as this can cause redness and swelling.
+File nails to your desired shape using smooth, one-direction strokes.

 Buff the nail surface very lightly to remove shine.
 This helps polish adhere better.
 But don't go crazy here - you're smoothing, not thinning your nail plate.